 Welcome to my experiment!

 ArcologyCentral (Peter van Erp came up with the name) is an expression of my interest in sustainable arcology design.
 Meaning matters to me: I'm especially curious to learn what resonates for those who've worked in any capacity at Cosanti or Arcosanti, including but not limited to those who participated in a construction workshop, seminar week, the Elderhostel and Haystack programs.
-I hope ArcologyCentral can serve as another form of entry into the global discussion that is needed, that we need to have, about the meaning of arcology and Arcosanti itself.
-In addition to Facebook groups for arconauts (Paolo didn't coin that word although it does seem to fit), ArcologyCentral is my own get-it--together way to reconnect with other people who "went there, did that" - and at the same time, reach out towards people who may want to "go there, do that."
+I hope ArcologyCentral can serve as another form of entry into the global discussion that is needed about the meaning of arcology, of Arcosanti itself.
+Pace several Facebook groups for arconauts (Paolo didn't coin that word although it does seem to fit), ArcologyCentral is my own get-it-together way of reconnecting with other people who "went there, did that;" but at the same time, it also allows me to reach out to people who may want to "go there, do that."

-That, at least, is my intuition.
-I hope ArcologyCentral can help foster and promote applied arcology research, whether primary, secondary or tertiary, to help implement as well as goad sustainable arcological design for new and old projects, for real world problems large or small, including problematically situational challenges and concerns.
+Such is my intuition.
+It is my hope that this website can help foster and promote applied arcology research, whether primary, secondary or tertiary, to help implement and goad sustainable arcological design for new and old projects, for real world problems large and small, including problematically situational challenges and concerns.

-ArcologyCentral.net is simply a personal welcome, a cyber-handshake from me to all those who may be willing (or wishing) to entertain the material culture experience of an "urban laboratory."
+ArcologyCentral.net is my personal welcome, a cyber-handshake from me, Ruth-Claire Weintraub, to all those who may be willing or wishing to entertain the material culture experience at Arizona's geographic epicenter, the "urban laboratory." called Arcosanti.

 It's another ... experiment!